 Table values for 1% upper and lower limits derived from HDC report (Mar 1999; updated Jan 2005).
 Flow (cfs) is calculated as a function of turbine efficiency, project head, and power output (MW).
 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).

+Unit 6 has a restricted operating range of approximately 10.2–11.6 kcfs (based on Jan 2019 index test results) due to blades that have been fixed at 22° to prevent oil leaks.
+This restricted operating range will be in effect until the unit is restored to a fully-adjustable Kaplan.